15 new costumes have been added as of June 06, 2020 from Toronto, Philadelphia, and Chicago. VIEW ARCHIVE...

 Our national costume or folk costume is the traditional apparel for men and women that was made in the home until the middle of the 19th century, when homemade clothes began to be replaced with manufactured garments.
 By the beginning of the 20th century, wearing traditional dress became rare even in villages and hamlets.
 Now the costumes are worn only on major national holidays and by performing members of folk dance ensembles and choirs.

-After extensive post-World War II immigration to North America, this rich tradition was continued with weavers and their students producing cloth and sewing costumes for individuals and large singing and dancing groups.
-Having access to top quality materials and looms ensured that the traditional techniques could be preserved and that new and beautiful variations were possible.
+After extensive post-World War II immigration to North America, this rich tradition was continued with weavers and their students producing cloth and sewing costumes for individuals and large song and folk-dance ensembles.
+Having access to high quality materials and looms ensured that the traditional techniques could be preserved and that new and beautiful variations were possible.
 Many costumes illustrate the patterns characteristic of more than one region.
 For example, a young woman born in the diaspora would like to reflect her father’s heritage in Aukštaitija as well as her mother’s in Žemaitija.

 Many of the weavers who wove costumes in the Lithuanian diaspora over the past 73 years have passed away – and the art form is now in danger of being lost.
-The LFAI has undertaken the archiving and comprehensive photo documentation of the costumes that we have today, on this website.
+To ensure the artistry is captured for a new generation, LTFAI has undertaken a special project to have a comprehensive digital photo documentation of the costumes that we have today in North America.

-The LFAI thanks the Lithuanian Canadian Foundation (Kanados lietuvių fondas) and the Lithuanian Foundation (USA) for its generous support for this important work.
+The Lithuanian Folk Arts Institute (LTFAI) thanks the Lithuanian Canadian Foundation (Kanados Lietuvių Fondas) and the Lithuanian Foundation (USA) for its generous support of this important work.

-The assembled archive will form the foundation of our National Costumes online collection as a fully searchable database of museum quality archival material with artifact classifications, attribution, descriptions and meta data, and high quality photography.
+The information will form the foundation of our National Costumes online collection as a fully searchable photo database of material with classifications, descriptions, and high quality photography.